 Lets look at economics.
 The GDP per capita of the USA (1998 estimate $31,500) is at a level where its citizens have more disposable income than anywhere else in the world.
 This is important too, as disposable income is directly proportional to money spent on gambling!

 As an example, Sweden has a high disposable income as well (1998 estimate GDP per capita = $19,700) , but compare the population of Sweden (8.8 million) versus the USA (270+ million).
-As you can see, the USA is "where its at" for online gambling for the immediate future.
+As you can see, the USA is "where its at" for internet gambling for the immediate future.
 Long term they will probably account for about 15-20% of all internet gambling, but for now, the USA continues to represent an extremely high percentage of online gamblers.

-Obviously, this is a serious consideration in any overall business model when it comes to online wagering revenue.
+Obviously, this is a serious consideration in any overall business model when it comes to online gaming revenue.
 However, recent policy decisiond by issuing banks that use Visa and Mastercard have negatively affected North American Gaming revenues.
 As such, Europe has now become the "new frontier" for internet gaming.

 If a decision is made to not take bets from US Citizens, how are the Gamblers stopped from placing wagers?